AMReX-Codes/amrex/Docs/sphinx_documentation/source/GettingStarted.rst

 Downloading the Code
 ====================

-The source code of is available at https://github.com/AMReX-Codes/amrex.
+The source code is available at https://github.com/AMReX-Codes/amrex.
 The GitHub repo is our central repo for development.
 The development branch includes the latest state of the code, and it is merged into the master branch on a monthly basis.
 The master branch is considered the release branch.
 The